 Although only small this garden plays a big role in brightening up the western end of the Village.
 Our role is to keep the site clear of weeds, the shrubs pruned, as well as clearing litter, bulb planting and the lawn edged.

-This is the site where we will be concentrating a lot of our efforts in future years.
-We have comissioned a Management Plan for the site and will be working to implement it and restore this historic local landscape with its specimen trees, waterfall, riverside path and wild flowers.
+This is the site where we have been concentrating a lot of our efforts in recent years.
+We have been busy restoreing this historic local landscape with its specimen trees, waterfall, riverside path and wild flowers.
+Our future priorities for the site are to: